MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Providers.md

 types of data that providers expose.
 After you learn to manage the data of one provider, you can use the same procedures with the data from any provider.

 For example, the `New-Item` cmdlet creates a new item.
-In the `C:` drive that is supported by the **FileSystem** provider, you can use `New-Item` to create a new file or folder.
+In the `C:` drive that's supported by the **FileSystem** provider, you can use `New-Item` to create a new file or folder.
 In the drives that are supported by the **Registry** provider, you can use `New-Item` to create a new registry key.
 In the `Alias:` drive, you can use `New-Item` to create a new alias.

 For detailed information about any of the following cmdlets, type: